-Ninth Commandment Plans shall include policies, procedures and protocols for training, drills and exercises
+Plans shall include policies, procedures and protocols for training, drills and exercises.

+Training

-Training: OSHA requires every employer to train all employees annually, at hire, when the plan changes, or when the people in the plan change or their responsibilities change, or when the physical facility is changed by renovation, etc. Training shall reflect the planning.
+OSHA requires every employer to train all employees annually, at hire, when the plan changes or when the people in the plan change or their responsibilities change.
+Training shall reflect the planning.
 Thus, training shall be for all hazards.

+Drills

-Drills: Every state's fire code requires drills of some sort for every workplace.
+Every state's fire code requires drills of some sort for every workplace.
 At minimum, annual drills are always recommended.
 More is better for ensuring personnel respond properly.
 Fire drills should be augmented by drills for Shelter in Place, In-Building Relocation, Active Shooter and the long list of foreseeable emergencies.

-Drills are not training, by law.
-Training is not a drill, by law.
+Exercises

-Exercises: While not required by law in most states, exercises are an outstanding way to audit your planning, training and drilling.
+While not required by law in most states, exercises are an outstanding way to audit your planning, training and drilling.
 Exercises are simulated scenarios whether presented in a tabletop; or a live simulation with employees and actors walking through their response.
 Exercises measure whether your people understand the plans; have absorbed their training; and remember their drill experience.
 What gets measured gets done right.
 Exercises are management's audit tool to ensure their duty of care has been actually implemented.

-Tenth Commandment The CEO Is the Responsible Party Civilly, Personally & Criminally.
+The CEO is the Responsible Party civilly, personally and criminally.